 Three key situations when business owners should focus on their reserves of working capital

 - When there are elements of volatility in the marketplace.
-In 2022, business owners are acutely feeling this volatility.
-Their forecasts are changing, but not in familiar ways as in previous years.
+Business owners experience changes in their forecasts, but not in familiar ways to previous years.
 This volatility can take the form of supply chain issues, energy sector volatility like rising oil prices, or political unrest.
 When volatility impacts a business owner’s confidence in their financial outlook for the immediate future, working capital reserves are important.

 - When it’s time to negotiate better terms.
-Even a month or two of supply chain volatility or unfavorable terms from a supplier can greatly impact a business, even if that business is doing well.
+As little as a month or two of supply chain volatility or unfavorable terms from a supplier can greatly impact a business, even if that business is doing well.
 In an industry like eCommerce, where businesses are especially dependent on the supply chain for revenue collection, buffering up the balance sheet by renegotiating supplier terms can help a business weather more difficult times.
-One note: it’s also imperative to recognize when suppliers or distributors are also in pain.
+It’s also imperative to recognize when suppliers or distributors are also in pain.
 In these cases, business owners can focus on variable costs (managing expenses like marketing costs with a credit card to conserve cash).

-- When marketing returns are unpredictable.
-Business owners are also feeling this unpredictability acutely in 2022.
-For example, iOS changes have limited tracking, prompting some business owners to double their previous ad spend to achieve the same results.
+- When marketing returns are unpredictable. iOS changes have limited tracking, prompting some business owners to double their previous ad spend to achieve the same results.
 If business owners are unsure whether return on ad spend (ROAS) will continue at a high rate, or if ads don’t seem to be working as well as they previously did, the worst thing to do is to spend more on the same channels.
 If ROAS is harder to produce, it’s naive to think it’ll turn around with even more spend.
 In times like these, be conservative, scale back ad spend, and wait out the uncertainty.

 Strategies to increase reserves of working capital in times of volatility

-- Re-evaluate purchase timing: Being more prudent when purchasing is an effective way to increase working capital.
-Of course business owners never want to run out of inventory, but they can scale back inventory orders to just what is immediately required; identify the channels bringing the highest returns and process those first; and prioritize the retailers that need to be fulfilled immediately while delaying less urgent orders for lower-priority retailers.
+- Re-evaluate purchase timing: Be more prudent when purchasing in order to increase working capital.
+Business owners never want to run out of inventory, but they can scale back inventory orders to just what is immediately required; identify the channels bringing the highest returns and process those first; and prioritize the retailers that need to be fulfilled immediately while delaying less urgent orders for lower-priority retailers.